ibm-cloud-docs/openshift/cluster-create-vpc-gen2.md

 License
-:   Apply a Cloud Pak entitlement or purchase a license for your cluster.
-For more information, see [Assigning software licenses to your account](/docs/account?topic=account-software-license&interface=ui), [Assigning a Cloud Pak entitlement to your IBM Cloud account](/docs/openshift?topic=openshift-openshift_cloud_paks), or the [Cloud Pak FAQ](https://www.ibm.com/support/pages/ibm-cloud-paks-support-red-hat-entitlement-frequently-asked-questions-faq){: external}.
+:   Apply an entitlement or purchase a license for your cluster.
+For more information, see [Assigning software licenses to your account](/docs/account?topic=account-software-license&interface=ui), [Adding Cloud Paks, entitlements, or licenses to your cluster](/docs/openshift?topic=openshift-openshift_cloud_paks), and the [Cloud Pak FAQ](https://www.ibm.com/support/pages/ibm-cloud-paks-support-red-hat-entitlement-frequently-asked-questions-faq){: external}.